What is Fairtrade?

 We believe we are all part of the global food system - which means we have the power to change it.
 Changing the food we buy and choosing products from Fairtrade companies is one of the ways we can help tackle poverty.

 Fairtrade Fortnight is returning from 21 February to 6 March 2022 with its online festival ‘Choose the world you want’.

 For two weeks each year at the end of February and start of March, thousands of individuals, companies and groups across the UK come together to share the stories of the people who grow our food and drinks, mine our gold and who grow the cotton in our clothes, people who are often exploited and underpaid.

 Last year’s festival saw campaigners, shoppers, students and businesses come together in a show of support for the farmers behind our food on the front line of the climate crisis.
 From online panels to bake-offs and coffee mornings over 100 events took place up and down the UK, shouting about the power of Fairtrade and what needs to happen next to ensure farmers and workers are put front and centre of conversations on how to tackle the climate crisis.

 Fairtrade Foundation’s festival events will open for registration in late January, and you can find out more by heading here.

 Can our parish be a Fairtrade parish?

 Your parish can sign up to be a Fairtrade parish today!
 Simply fill out the Fairtrade parish application form and return to CAFOD.

 Hundreds of Catholic parishes across England and Wales are working hard to promote Fairtrade.
-The Diocese of Westminster is celebrating becoming a Fairtrade Diocese in 2021 with over 50 per cent of its parishes having completed the Parish Fairtrade Award.
+In 2021, the Diocese of Westminster celebrated becoming a Fairtrade Diocese with over 50 per cent of its parishes having completed the Parish Fairtrade Award.